Plants in pots

 Anigozanthos ‘Frosty Red’

 We planted two of these clumping plants, 0.3-0.6m high and wide, with blue green foliage and deep red flowers, bred from A. rufus, in a pot in October 2022.
+One has flowered in frosty June 2024 and is a red beacon in the fog.

 Asplenium australasicum

 We planted this clumping fern which forms a ‘nest’ of glossy green leaves to 1.5m long and 20cm wide, in a pot, in September 2023.
 These plants need to be moist at all times and best grown in filtered light.
-Native to coast of NSW almost down the Victorian border, extending north along the coast into Queensland to Cape York and into the tablelands and western slopes of NSW.
+Native to the coast of NSW almost down the Victorian border, extending north along the coast into Queensland to Cape York and into the tablelands and western slopes of NSW.

-Attractocarpus (Randia) chartacea – Narrow-Leaved Gardenia
+Attractocarpus (Randia) chartacea – Narrow-Leaved Gardenia (photos above)

 We planted this bushy shrub, 2-3m high x 2-3m wide, with dark green glossy foliage and sweetly scented pure white flowers and bright red edible fruit in August 2019.
 This plant needs protection from direct sun.